-By increasing the strength of a panel fivefold in this way, it can withstand extreme weather conditions, and can be used in a variety of traditional decorative and architectural applications – including structural glass, glass floors, glass balustrades, walk on glass roof lights and glass doors.
+By increasing the strength of a panel fivefold in this way, it can withstand extreme weather conditions, and can be used in a variety of traditional decorative and structural applications – including architectural glass, glass floors, glass staircases, fixed-glass roof lights and glass walls.

 As well as increased strength and durability, this glazing is also referred to as safety glass for good reason: the tempering process forms differential stress patterns within the glass, which means it won’t shatter into harmful and sharp glass shards on breakage.
 In the first place, it is not easy to break, but even if it does shatter, it will collapse into tiny crystalline, harmless pieces, which are far less dangerous than the sharper edged pieces of broken annealed glass.